lucascimeca/lucascimeca.github.io/index.md

 In my spare time I like to practice outdoors activities, usually entailing scuba diving or hiking/climbing.
 I also love traveling and backpacking which I do anytime I can.

 I am passionate about martial arts.
 I have practiced Judo since I was 9, participating to competitions at a national and international level.
-I received my black belt about 7 years after that.
+I received my black belt in 2011.

 Ultimately I like playing chess.
 I joined different chess clubs since the age of 12, but I mostly do it sporadically as a hobby now.